Dorkfish

 Dorkfish is a 1998 comedy album by comedian Bill Engvall.
 It was released in 1998 via Warner Bros.
 Records.
 The album includes a novelty Christmas song titled "Here's Your Sign Christmas," which charted at #39 on Hot Country Songs in 1998 and #46 in 1999.
 "I'm a Cowboy," another musical track, peaked at #60 on the same chart.

 Track listing

+All tracks written by Bill Engvall; "I'm a Cowboy" co-written by Aaron Barker; "Here's Your Sign Christmas" co-written by Doug Grau.